 In his address at the ceremony, KCG Group President Wataru Hasegawa emphasized to the graduates, "The skills and knowledge you have acquired at KCG will give you a solid foundation for the future.He said that the "KCG Family," a human network of more than 40,000 graduates and alumni, will surely be useful in business and life in the future.
 "I sincerely hope that you will continue to build and expand a good network and be active as a leader of society," he said in his farewell address.

 President Ibaraki noted that ICT (Information and Communication Technology) has drastically changed our lives over the past 30 years.
 "It is difficult to imagine what society will be like 30 years from now, as new technologies such as IoT (Internet of Things) and AI (Artificial Intelligence) will appear in the future.In such a situation, I encourage you to keep your antennae up and actively take on new challenges.

-As a representative of the graduates, Ms. Akiko Yasumi, who graduated from a liberal arts college, joined a regional bank, and then studied at KCG Information Processing Department, delivered her graduation speech.I had no knowledge or skills in computers, and I was worried when I first entered the school, but I was able to arrive at this day safely thanks to the kind and careful guidance of my teachers.Looking back, he pledged, "I will make my student life at KCG an asset in my life, never forgetting the pioneer spirit, and will make every effort to contribute to the creation of a prosperous society.At the end, all the attendees sang "Hotaru no Hikari" together.
+Next, Akiko Yasumi, who graduated from a liberal arts college and joined a regional bank and later studied at KCG's Information Processing Department, gave her graduation address as a representative of the graduating students.I was anxious when I first enrolled in the program because I had no computer knowledge or skills, but thanks to the kind and attentive guidance of my professors, I was able to make it to this day without a hitch.I also have fond memories of the relationships that were formed among students through school events such as the Freshman Camp."
+Looking back, he pledged, "I will make my student life at KCG an asset in my life, never forgetting my pioneering spirit, and strive to contribute to the creation of a prosperous society, if even a little.At the end of the event, all attendees sang "Light of Fireflies" together.